SoftUni/Programming-Basics-Book-Python-EN/chapter-03-simple-conditions-exam-problems.md

  * **`else` clause** and its block of source code (**optional**)

-## Exam Tasks
+## Exam Problems

-After having revised how to write simple conditions, let's solve a few exam tasks to practice the **`if-else`** construction.
+After having revised how to write simple conditions, let's solve a few Exam Problems to practice the **`if-else`** construction.

 ## Problem: Transportation Price